Best time to visit the Lofoten Islands

 When to come

-Dawn Kitson, from our supplier Aurora Zone, gives her insights on this northern Scandinavian jewel, from the best time to visit to how best to chill out.
+Dawn Kitson, from our partner Aurora Zone, gives her insights on this northern Scandinavian jewel, from the best time to visit to how best to chill out.

 Tips on enjoying your downtime